skrattaren/apf.rst/apf.rst

   There even exists a Bulwer-Lytton Fiction Contest, in which people try to write the worst possible opening sentences for imaginary novels.
-The entries for the 1983 edition of the contest were compiled by Scott Rice in a book titled, what else, "`It Was a Dark and Stormy Night`_".
+The entries for the 1983 edition of the contest were compiled by Scott Rice in a book titled, what else, **It Was a Dark and Stormy Night**.
 I am told that there were at least three such compilations released.

 - [p.
 13/10] "It was always raining in Llamedos."

   Llamedos is 'sod em all' backwards.
-This is a reference to the town of Llareggub in Dylan Thomas' short prose piece "`Quite Early One Morning`_".
+This is a reference to the town of Llareggub in Dylan Thomas' short prose piece **Quite Early One Morning**.
-  That story was later expanded into "`Under Milk Wood`_", a verse play scripted for radio.
+  That story was later expanded into **Under Milk Wood**, a verse play scripted for radio.
 In that version the name of the town was changed to the slightly less explicit Llaregyb.